Warren1001/MrLlamaSCStreamInfo/PlugY1.14InstallGuide.md

 1. **Install Diablo 2 as normal.**
 	1. *If you already have Diablo 2 1.14d installed, you can simply copy and paste the Diablo 2 folder and rename it to something that indicates it is your Diablo 2 for Battle.net.*
 		- They way PlugY works, PlugY has to be installed to the Diablo 2 path that was most recently listed in the installer.
 If you install PlugY into the folder that you copy and paste, you will run into errors.
 So make the Diablo 2 folder that you copy and paste your unmodded Diablo 2, and the original folder will become the modded Diablo 2.
 			- However, any pre-existing shortcuts for unmodded Diablo 2 will link back to the PlugY version, which can have issues listed in the warning above.
-Delete pre-existing shortcuts for Diablo 2, and create a new one from the unmodded Diablo 2 folder in the same way that is shown in step 6 for `Diablo II.exe`.
+Delete pre-existing shortcuts for Diablo 2, and create a new one from the unmodded Diablo 2 folder in the same way that is shown in steps 6-8 for `Diablo II.exe`.
 		- So, if you have taken this step, your Diablo 2 folder for installing PlugY will be the original folder.
 	2. *Otherwise, install it normally however you'd like.
 It does not matter.*
 2. **Navigate to your Diablo 2 folder.**